This web page describes the Max Gray SP 2-6-0 upgrade project.

 Below is a view of the frame halves before modification; the half with the drivers is the top half.

 And after.
 See the comments above the "before" image above.
 Note the screws in the side rods behind the center driver crankpins that indicate the location of the rod joint.
 You can see the overlap of the side rod parts on the lower rod.

-On this and all options below contact wipers will be installed on the tender wheelsets axles and wired to the appropriate motor brush for reliable electrical contact.
+Contact wipers will be installed on the tender wheelset axles, connected to the engine with a plug and socket, and wired to the appropriate motor brush for reliable electrical contact.

 A deck plate will be installed between the cab and tender deck.
 KD couplers will be installed on the pilot and rear of the tender.